martbetz/martbetz.github.io/linux-trouble-shooting.md

 **Issue:**

-- 30fps action cam footage needs to be converted to a lower framerate.
+- 30fps action cam footage needs to be converted to a lower framerate

 **Solution:**